UniMath/agda-unimath/src/category-theory/equivalences-of-precategories.lagda.md

 ## Definition

-### The predicate of being an equivalence of precategories
+### The predicate on functors of being equivalences of precategories

 ```agda
 module _